-The Group has ceased to grant options over shares to employees under an employee share option plan and has implemented an Employee Incentive Rights Plan in its place.
+The Group has implemented an Employee Incentive Rights Plan in its place.
 The fair value of rights granted is recognised as an expense with a corresponding increase in equity reserves.
 The fair value is measured at grant date and spread over the life of the right taking into account the probability of the rights vesting.
-The fair value of rights granted is measured using the Monte Carlo pricing model, taking into account the terms and conditions upon which the rights were granted.
+The fair value of rights granted is measured using the Black Scholes pricing model, taking into account the terms and conditions upon which the rights were granted.
 When grant date is subject to an approval process, grant date is the date when that approval is obtained.
 In this situation, the grant date fair value of the equity instruments is estimated for the purposes of recognising the services received during the period between service commencement date and grant date.